 Our training programs are specifically designed to help you combine strategic goal setting and performance improvement with meditation and other Zen practices so that you can shoot for the stars while remaining grounded and present.

-To access the original article, click on the image, the "Learn More" button, or on the teal title of the journal article.
+To access the original article, click on the image or the highlighted title.

-"[I]n a paper [Duke University’s Imke Kirste, a regenerative biologist] co-authored titled “Is Silence Golden?”
-Kirste found that “two hours of silence per day prompted cell development in the hippocampus region of the brain,” where memories are formed.
+“Two hours of silence per day prompted cell development in the hippocampus region of the brain, where memories are formed.
 Silence was, in fact, better than music for creating new brain cells.
-This is huge: It implies that for patients with dementia or depression, silence can be downright therapeutic.
+This is huge: It implies that for patients with dementia or depression, silence can be downright therapeutic.”